-An employee who is employed on January 1st and works an average of at least 10 hours per week during that quarter will become eligible for coverage on April 1st.
-Thus, the required quarterly minimum Health Care Expenditure is calculated by multiplying all "hours paid" to that employee from April 1st through June 30th.
-The minimum Health Care Expenditure for an employee who begins employment on January 15th, however, would only include the "hours paid" to that employee from May 1st through June 30th because May 1st is the first day of the calendar month following the employee's 90th calendar days of employment.
+An employee whose first day of work is January 1, 2008 will become eligible for coverage on April 1, 2008.
+Thus, the required quarterly minimum Health Care Expenditure is calculated by multiplying all "hours paid" to that employee from April 1st through June 30th, provided that the employee works an average of at least 10 hours per week during that quarter.
+The minimum Health Care Expenditure for an employee who begins employment on January 15th, however, would only include the "hours paid" to that employee from May 1st through June 30th because May 1st is the first day of the calendar month following the employee's 90th calendar day of employment.